I hate my job.~Evander Hunter

 The memory is distant and hazy, but when I was a boy, a voice spoke to me.
 I don’t know who or what it was, but it spouted some nonsense to me and then I suddenly had the ability to feel the air.
 And I’m not talking like feeling a breeze on my skin.
 I mean I could sense it.
 I could tell when it was happy or sad, when it was ready to rage and storm or be calm and docile.
 When I finally came into my magic at age thirteen, I could control the air.

-Anyways, since we suck at life—I mean, lack diversity in magic—mages supplement their shortcomings with spells, charms, and incantations.
+Anyways, since we mages suck at life—I mean, lack diversity in magic—we supplement our shortcomings with spells, charms, and incantations.

 What’s A Witch?

 A witch is someone who uses magic internally.
 Often, witches use prayer magic to conduct spells and rituals.
 Any magic they give out, they cycle back into themselves by the end of their prayer or ritual.
 They use conduits to channel their magic, such as prayer candles or specific crystals and stones.
 They use moon and sun magic and even the equinox and solstice to strengthen their spellwork and magic.
 Their magic is typically used for peace, luck, protection, healing, and other calm and friendly things.

 Witches are amazing people in general, but I’ve met a few hex and curse witches in my time.
 They take that same beautiful magic and distort it, summoning negligent and malignant spirits and dark magic to harm others.
 It’s a shame to see such spiritual magic used in such cruel ways.